Information from the RTF on COVID-19

 Guidance and protocols

-When we went to Level 3 earlier in the year, WorkSafe signed off guidance and protocols developed by the RTF to help businesses transition to Alert Level 3.
+When we went to Level 3 in 2020, WorkSafe signed off guidance and protocols developed by the RTF to help businesses transition to Alert Level 3.
 These include Covid-19 workplace protocols for road freight transport, as guidance to businesses moving to Alert Level 3.
 You may need to refresh your memory on what is required.